-If you love to bring your home with you when you travel, then you’ll love the Oregon Coast for its scenic drives and well-equipped RV campgrounds along the way.
+You’ll love your Oregon coast camping experience for its scenic drives and well-equipped campgrounds along the way.
 Watch the landscape transform from wide open beaches to windy roads through old growth forests and emerge in quaint seaside towns where fresh bowls of clam chowder await.

-RV campers on the Oregon Coast will find much to love; from turquoise water crashing on mossy cliffs in the Samuel H. Boardman Scenic Corridor, to the foggy hills of Astoria, there is seemingly every kind of coastal vibe between the borders of California and Washington.
-But with so many RV campgrounds to choose from, deciding where to park will likely be the hardest part.
+Those looking for Oregon coast camping will find much to love; from turquoise water crashing on mossy cliffs in the Samuel H. Boardman Scenic Corridor, to the foggy hills of Astoria, there is seemingly every kind of coastal vibe between the borders of California and Washington.
+But with so many campgrounds to choose from, deciding where to park will likely be the hardest part.

-The Oregon Coast is a special place.
+Oregon coast camping is a special treat.
 We might be a little biased since The Dyrt is based in Oregon.
 But we think it might be the most beautiful coastline in the country.
-Make a road trip out of these 7 RV campgrounds in Oregon, and you can decide for yourself.
+Make a Oregon coast road trip out of these 7 campgrounds in Oregon, and you can decide for yourself.

-Campers Love These RV Campgrounds on the Oregon Coast
+Campers Love These Campgrounds on the Oregon Coast

-You’ll want to make a lot of stops along the Oregon Coast.
+You’ll want to make a lot of stops while Oregon Coast camping.
 But when it comes to parking and sleeping, these are some of the most highly recommended spots.

 “The staff was incredibly friendly.
 Clean facilities, huge spots, and lots of great trails.” — The Dyrt camper Sara S.